A Children's Murder Mystery Party

 Running the Party

-Sample murder mystery guest instructions It is important to ensure that all of the guests have ariaved for the formal proceedings start.
+Sample murder mystery guest instructions It is important to ensure that all of the guests have arrived before the formal proceedings start.
 So, each guest is presented with a personalised instruction sheet on their arrival.
 This is designed to be folded into three (use stiff paper or thin card) and sealed with wax.
 Also, each guest was labelled with a sticker with the character's name.

 While guests were arriving, we made sure that they all got a drink (another outing for the kids non-alcoholic cocktails!).
 Once everyone had arrived, then they were all shepherded into one room, and got to sit down (fairly) quietly.
 The kids were then instructed to open and read the instruction sheet.